NathanSDunn/symfony-4-docker-lunch/README.md

 Given that the list of ingredients per recipie is small there would not be a noticable difference in runtime performance by performing further micro optimisations - the largest real world time costs in this exercise are handling disk accesses, time to first byte (TTFB) of the endpoint query, and framework overhead.

-Refactoring dependencies to allow for dependency injection and be more easily tested would be another improvement.
-Whilst I have not yet researched how this is done in Symfony 4, I do know how this is done in Laravel and other frameworks.
-Refactoring classes to inject object dependencies in the constructor would be the first step in doing this.

-Whilst there are some aspects that can be improved in order to create a perfect solution I hope this existing implementation is sufficient to demonstrate my experience with PHP & Testing as well as my willingness and ability to learn new technologies (Symfony 4 and Docker).
+I hope this existing implementation is sufficient to demonstrate my experience with PHP & Testing as well as my willingness and ability to learn new technologies (Symfony 4 and Docker which I had not used/configured previously).
+I spent a fair bit of extra time perfecting the app but the learning value definately made it worthwhile.